Drymarchon melanurus erebennus: Reproduction

 Breeding of D. m. erebennus takes place, generally yearly, in the winter.
-Clutches that average 10–12 eggs are laid in the spring, and hatch around 80 days later.
+Clutches of typically 10–12 eggs are laid in the spring, and hatch around 80 days later.
 Hatchlings can be up to 26 in long.
 Maturity is reached in 2–3 years.

 Conservation

 The Texas indigo snake is listed as a threatened species by the state of Texas.
 Its primary threat is from habitat loss due to human development.
 Each snake requires a large home range to forage, and urban sprawl is shrinking its usable habitat.
 Roads bisect its territory, and many snakes each year are run over by cars.